Buy or Sell Timeshares: A Guide on Selling Vs Cancelling Your Timeshare

 If you’re carrying rising maintenance fees and special assessments, selling your timeshare can feel like the obvious fix.
 In reality, most owners discover that resale is slow, uncertain, and often nets little to nothing—while fees, interest, and risk keep piling up.
+Most timeshares sell on the secondary market for only 0%–15% of their original purchase price, and the resale market is saturated, with many timeshares selling for a fraction of the cost or even as little as $1.
 In many cases, a clean cancellation is faster, safer, and cheaper over the long run.

 Why Timeshare Resale Is So Hard